cademirci/cademirci.github.io/_posts/2020-05-26-a-discord-bot-settimeout-and-setinterval.md

 ---
 layout: post
-title: A Discord Bot, setTimeout and setInterval
+title: A Discord Bot, to Set Timeouts and Intervals
 excerpt: >-
     A countdown timer Discord bot written in Discord.js, Node.js, and some tricks about setTimeout() and setInterval() functions.
 tags: [JavaScript, Node.js, Discord.js, Electron.js]